andymeneely/squib/README.md

 This can hopefully be helpful for:
   * Creating a base layout for structure, and one for color (for easier color/black-and-white switching)
   * Sharing base layouts with other designers

+### Built-in Layout Files

+If your layout file is not found in the current directory, Squib will search for its own set of layout files (here's the latest the development version [on GitHub](https://github.com/andymeneely/squib/tree/master/lib/squib/layouts).
+See the `layouts.rb` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/) for some demonstrative examples.

 ## Configuration File